koneko/koneko/README.md

 ### Hello there, fellow human being 👋
-This is my github profile.
+This is my github profile/portfolio where I upload all of my works.
-Cool projects that I in some shape or form contributed to and like will be pinned.
+My best works are here pinned, maybe not the best in terms of tech, but I really loved making them.
+I mostly work in javascript, but I am looking to broaden my skills.
 #### For more information check out my [website](https://koneko.rocks).
-My favorite color is yellow.

 #### Hope you had a good time visiting my profile :3